Peggy Stewart (actress): Later years

 Her career slowed in the 1960s, and by the 1970s she was residing in Studio City, California.
 Stewart won the Golden Boot Awards in 1984.
 Semi-retired, Stewart still continued to act on occasion.
 She played a minor part in a 1993 episode of Seinfeld titled "The Implant", in which she portrayed the aunt of George Costanza's girlfriend.

 Stewart played Pam Beesly's grandmother, Mee-Maw, in a 2009 episode of The Office and reprised the role in a 2010 episode.
 In 2012, she played Grandma Delores in Adam Sandler's comedy film, That's My Boy.

 Personal life

 In her latter decades, Stewart appeared regularly as a guest speaker at Western film festivals.
 From 1993 till her death, Stewart appeared as a special guest at the annual Lone Pine Film Festival.

 Stewart was married twice.
-In 1940 she married actor Don "Red" Barry; the marriage ended in divorce in 1944.
+In 1940, aged 17, she married actor Don "Red" Barry; the marriage ended in divorce in 1944.
+They had a son, Michael, born on November 18, 1943.
 She was married to actor Buck Young from 1953 until his death on February 9, 2000.
+The couple had two children.

 Her sister, Patricia Ann O'Rourke, was married to the actor Wayne Morris.

-She died in May 2019 at the age of 95.
+Stewart died in May 2019 at the age of 95.